 Note - Only the Media Gateway provisioning associated with the G430 registration to Communication Manager is shown below.
-For more information on the provisioning of the Medias Gateway see [8] in the Additional Reference section.
+For additional information for the provisioning of the Medias Gateway see [7].

 - Step 1 Use SSH to connect to the G430 (not shown).
-Note that the Media Gateway prompt will contain "???" if the Media Gateway is not registered to Communication Manager (e.g., G430-???(super)#). - Step 2 Enter the show system command and copy down the G430 serial number. - Step 3 Enter the set mgc list x.x.x.x command where x.x.x.x is the IP address of the Communication Manager Procr (e.g., 10.64.91.87, see Section 5.5). - Step 4 Enter the copy run start command to save the G430 configuration. - Step 5 From Communication Manager SAT, enter add media-gateway x where x is an available Media Gateway identifier (e.g., 1).
+Note that the Media Gateway prompt will contain "???" if the Media Gateway is not registered to Communication Manager (e.g., G430-???(super)#). - Step 2 Enter the show system command and copy down the G430 serial number. - Step 3 Enter the set mgc list x.x.x.x command where x.x.x.x is the IP address of the Communication Manager Procr (e.g., 10.64.91.75, see Section 5.5). - Step 4 Enter the copy run start command to save the G430 configuration. - Step 5 From Communication Manager SAT, enter add media-gateway x where x is an available Media Gateway identifier (e.g., 1).